githubscientist/re-fsdcwetb23/README.md

 #### JSX

 - JavaScript XML (JSX) is a syntax extension for JavaScript that allows you to write HTML-like code within JavaScript.

+#### Props Drilling

+- Props drilling refers to the process of passing data from a parent component to a deeply nested child component through multiple layers of components.